 10 Best Squirrel Bait Options For Increased Success

 Here are the most successful squirrel bait options I have used in the past.
 Although these are all good options, I usually decide which bait to use depending on the weather and situation.

 For instance, if I have not seen a squirrel, but I want to set up a trap anyway, I will use peanuts.
-If it is a hot day, I will leave a couple of oranges in the trap (but keep it in the shade).
-If I know there is a squirrel near my house, I will load up with peanut butter and some nuts, or seeds.
+If it is a hot day, I will leave a couple of oranges in the trap (but keep them in the shade).
+If I know there is a squirrel near my house, I will load up with peanut butter and nuts or seeds.